-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance in other areas.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
+At Greater R.I.
+Properties, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 401-932-9005 to start the search for your new home today.